awsdocs/amazon-s3-userguide/doc_source/how-to-set-lifecycle-configuration-intro.md

 # Setting lifecycle configuration on a bucket<a name="how-to-set-lifecycle-configuration-intro"></a>

-This section explains how you can set a S3 Lifecycle configuration on a bucket using AWS SDKs, the AWS CLI, or the S3 console\.
+This section explains how you can set a S3 Lifecycle configuration on a bucket using AWS SDKs, the AWS CLI, or the Amazon S3 console\.
 For information about S3 Lifecycle configuration, see [Managing your storage lifecycle](object-lifecycle-mgmt.md)\.

 You can use lifecycle rules to define actions that you want Amazon S3 to take during an object's lifetime \(for example, transition objects to another storage class, archive them, or delete them after a specified period of time\)\.